Dancode-188/synckit/protocol/tla/FUGUE_VERIFICATION_COMPLETE.md

 ### For Fugue's Innovation:
 - **Maximal non-interleaving property** holds under concurrent edits
 - Characters from different clients don't get interleaved
-- This provides superior merge behavior compared to traditional text CRDTs
+- This design choice prioritizes merge quality and preserves user intent better than CRDTs that allow interleaving
 - 5.6M+ states with zero violations strongly supports the claim

 ### For Implementation Quality: